yanxu2021/ApartmentUs1/README.md

   }
 ```

-- **generate a controller** so that we can route the React component can be rendered in a Rails view.
+- **Generate a controller** so that we can route the React component can be rendered in a Rails view.
 This is the only Rails view we will make.
 Everything else will come from the React components.
 ```
 $ `rails g controller Home`
 ```